 Farm Bureau Legislative Days

 Each year, Farm Bureau members visit Tallahassee to meet with state lawmakers to discuss public policy issues that affect agriculture.
-During this trip a Taste of Agriculture reception is held to celebrate the family farmers and the importance of agriculture to our state.
-This year, the event was held March 7-8.
+During this trip, a Taste of Agriculture reception is held to celebrate the family farmers and the importance of agriculture to our state.
+Farm Bureau Legislative Days will be held Jan 29-30, 2018.

 From tax policy to protection of water quality, we ensure the needs of the farming and rural communities are priorities.

 During legislative session, Florida Farm Bureau provides timely updates on pertinent agricultural issues in , a weekly policy issues publication.